cheriangeorge/System-Commands-course/Week1.md

 * rwx rwx rwx : Owner Group Others
 * only owners can change permissions of a file
 * Execute permission is required on a directory to cd into it (Even ls and tocuh to a dir will not work)
+* If you want to access a file, all its parent direcories should have **x** permission.

 # Linux Virtual Machine
 * ### ISO
   - image of Linux OS (Ubuntu 20.04 LTS for x86_64 platform)